-The MSC-HD84DEL comes with a power supply adapter, a redundant power supply (if ordered) and a documentation CD.
+The MSC-2HD1632S+DC comes with an internal DC-DC power supply and a documentation CD.
 Additional cables and hardware are not usually provided.

-- Power supply adapter A 5 Volt 4 Amp power supply adapter is provided which is connected to the 5.5mm OD 2.5mm ID coaxial connector on the device and plugged into a 100-240V 50/60Hz AC power source - Redundant power supply (Optional) The additional redundant power supply can be connected via the second power supply connector (if applicable), to provide an additional power source in the event that one of the supplies fails or is disconnected from the power source. - Ethernet connector (Optional) Connect to a network switch with an Ethernet cable.
+- Internal DC-DC power supply This router is powered by an internal DC-DC power supply.
+DC voltages from 18 to 50 VDC (28 VDC nominal) can be used as a power source.
+Refer to the Aviation Ready section for more details on connector, voltage polarity, and other considerations for aviation use. - Ethernet connector (Optional) Connect to a network switch with an Ethernet cable.
 Required for accessing the web page interface, TCP/IP Mascot interface or for interfacing with remote control panels.
-A crossover cable can also be utilized for connecting directly to a computer or remote panel. - SDI Video Inputs Connect SDI sources to input connectors using 75 Ohm Coax cable with BNC connectors designed for high speed SDI video applications.
+This device can also be connected directly to a computer or remote panel (with a crossover Ethernet cable). - SDI BNC Video Inputs Connect SDI sources to input connectors using 75 Ohm Coax cable with BNC connectors designed for high speed SDI video applications.
 Unused inputs can be left unconnected.
 Inputs with supported standard rate (3G, HD or SD) SDI signals will be auto re-clocked for reduced jitter.
-Other non standard rates between 125 Mbit/s and 2.97 Gbit/s will be passed through without reclocking or jitter reduction.
-Adaptive cable equalization on each input can equalize input signals from Belden type 1694A cables up to lengths of 120m (@3G), 140m (@HD) and 400m (@SD). - SDI Video Outputs Connect SDI destinations to output connectors using 75 Ohm Coax cable with BNC connectors designed for high speed SDI video applications.
+Other non standard rates between 125 Mbit/s and 2.97 Gbit/s will be passed through without re-clocking or jitter reduction.
+Adaptive cable equalization on each input can equalize input signals from Belden type 1694A cables up to lengths of 120m (@3G), 140m (@HD) and 400m (@SD). - SDI BNC Video Outputs Connect SDI destinations to output connectors using 75 Ohm Coax cable with BNC connectors designed for high speed SDI video applications.
 Unused outputs can be left unconnected.
-Outputs utilize standard SMPTE levels of 800mV peak-to-peak.
-This model features dual redundant SDI outputs. - AES Digital Audio Connect AES digital audio sources to input connectors and destinations to output connectors using 75 Ohm Coax cable with BNC connectors.
-Unused inputs or outputs can be left unconnected.
-This model features dual redundant AES outputs. - Sync Reference (Optional) If switching on vertical sync pulse is desired, connect one of the Sync Reference connectors to a sync pulse signal (NTSC, PAL or tri-level) using 75 Ohm Coax with BNC connectors and the other Sync Reference connector can be used as a pass-through to additional properly 75 Ohm terminated equipment or a 75 Ohm terminator should be installed.
+Outputs utilize standard SMPTE levels of 800mV peak-to-peak. - Composite Video Connect composite video sources to input connectors and destinations to output connectors using 75 Ohm Coax cable with BNC connectors.
+Unused inputs or outputs can be left unconnected. - Sync Reference (Optional) If switching on vertical sync pulse is desired, connect one of the Sync Reference connectors to a sync pulse signal (NTSC, PAL or tri-level) using 75 Ohm Coax with BNC connectors and the other Sync Reference connector can be used as a pass-through to additional properly 75 Ohm terminated equipment or a 75 Ohm terminator should be installed.
 If the sync reference functionality is not used, both connectors can be left unconnected. - RS-232 Serial (Optional) If serial control is desired, using the Mascot Protocol, connect a D9 female to male straight through cable to a control system, such as a computer.
 Use 9600 bps 8N1 as the serial configuration and enable local echo to see typed characters.
+See Serial Interface Pinout for additional details.